ShubhamNamjoshi/TestDoc/technicalDoc.md

     |-storyboard
 ```
 ## 2. File name and its application
-1. index.html :- This is html file which user use to play game
+1. index.html :- This html file is HomePage for game app.

 1. style.css :- This css file contains all the necessary styles and animations used to design game.